Student Success Center

 We encourage academic accountability: we want our patrons to accept responsibility for their own academic excellence — we provide background and assistance.
 Students may consult one-on-one or in-group with members of the center's staff to acquire greater command of a subject, procure assistance with a specific assignment, or discuss academic challenges.

-Below are the many services offered by the Teaching and Learning Center:
+Below are the many services offered by the Learning Center:

-Our employed peer tutors offer one-on-one or small-group tutoring for tutees who express a desire for individual assistance.
+Our employed peer tutors offer one-on-one or small-group tutoring for students who desire individual assistance.
 We offer peer tutoring for almost every subject.

-Tutoring is on a first-come, first-serve basis: We are only limited by the number of tutors who qualify for employment.
+Tutoring is on a first-come, first-served basis: We are only limited by the number of tutors who qualify for employment.

-Students who acknowledge a need for assistance in a subject should first consult with their professor then explore peer tutoring.
+Students who acknowledge a need for assistance in a subject should first consult with their professor, then explore peer tutoring.
+For more information, consult our FAQ document: Frequently Asked Questions About Peer Tutoring.

 Students who desire assistance with paper writing, no matter the course subject, may avail themselves of the Writing Lab.